atsushieno/aap-core/README.md

 ### LV2 forks

 There are couple of lv2 related source repositories, namely serd and lilv.
 Their common assumption is that they have access to local files, which is not true about Android.
 They are forked from the original sources and partly rewritten to get working on Android.

+And note that access to assets is not as simple as that to filesystem.
+It is impossible to enumerate assets at runtime.
+They have to be explicitly named and given.

 ## AAP hosting basics